S Corp Board of Directors: Everything You Need to Know

 Board Members' Duties

-The board of directors' duties are laid out in the company's bylaws and specified in the state laws where the business is formed.
+The board of directors' duties is laid out in the company's bylaws and specified in the state laws where the business is formed.
 These include:

 - Taking care of the business' financial and legal needs, including loans and purchases of real estate